cul-it/archival-storage-ingest/README.md

 8. Ingest manager receives fixity compare message twice.
 It will only invoke fixity compare worker if both s3 and sfs manifests are available in the s3 bucket.
 9. Ingest manager puts a done message to done queue.

+## Error handling

+The ingest manager will need to keep an activity log to log each event, normal and errors.

+The ingest manager will be able to catch any worker failure and notify admins accordingly.

+For the ingest manager crashes, we will need a separate monitor to check the status.

+The logs should contain enough information for the admins to fix any problems.